winglang/winglibs/simtools/README.md

 ## `addMacro`

-This function adds a Macro into the target resource.
+This function adds a Macro into the target resource's interaction pane in Wing Console.
 Every macro that is added is seen as a button on the Macro section.

 The following code: